 This hasn’t always been the case and may change in the future, though.

-Can You Bring Hand Sanitizer on a Plane?
+- 5 You Can Bring Hand Sanitizer Wipes

 The TSA have a rule called the 3-1-1 Rule that only permits passengers to bring containers of liquids, gels, and aerosols in containers no larger than 3.4oz/100ml in a quart-sized bag.